 Stupid Kevin Miller.
 What does he know about making documentaries, anyway?

 Hellbound? is a vitally important movie.
-More Christians than you can shake a trident at are convinced that to believe in a literal hell is more Christian than to not: that hell as a place of eternal torment is clearly biblical and something in which Christians have always believed.
-But that is not true.
-As Hellbound? makes so perfectly clear, there is equal scriptural support for the radically differing models of hell known as Eternal Torment (good people: heaven; upon death bad people and all non-Christians: eternally barbecued), Annihilationism (the lucky make it into heaven; everyone else is instantly vaporized into nothingness—but at least aren’t eternally tormented) and Universalism (eventually through Christ everyone is redeemed and ushered through the Pearly Gates).
+More Christians than you can shake a trident at are convinced that to believe in a literal hell is more Christian than to not.
+They believe that hell as a place of eternal torment is clearly biblical, and something in which Christians have always believed.
+But that is not the case.
+They are 100% entirely wrong about that.

-If you are a Christian harboring the idea that a literal hell is incompatible with an all-loving and all-powerful God, and would like ironclad evidence and testimony from a wide variety of sources and experts in support of that idea, then you must see Hellbound?.
+If you are a Christian who harbors the idea that a literal hell is incompatible with an all-loving and all-powerful God, and would like ironclad evidence and testimony from a wide variety of sources and experts in support of that idea, then you must see Hellbound?.
 You will come away from the movie knowing two things: that your instincts about hell are not just morally but biblically right, and that the day is dawning when more Christians than not will agree with you.

 [UPDATE: Hellbound? is now available for streaming on Netflix.]